-In 2001, Dr. Paul Ferrara, Director of the Virginia Division of Forensic Science, advised the Innocence Project that certain physical evidence from the case - including sperm and semen samples recovered from the victim's body - had been located in the laboratory notebook of the criminalist who performed conventional serology in 1982.
-Had that criminalist followed policy and returned the partially used swabs to the rape kit, all evidence in this case would have been forever lost.
+In 2001, Dr. Paul Ferrara, Director of the Virginia Division of Forensic Science, advised the Innocence Project that certain physical evidence from the case - including sperm and semen samples recovered from the victim's body - had been located in the laboratory notebook of Mary Burton, the criminalist who performed conventional serology in 1982.
+Had Burton followed policy and returned the partially used swabs to the rape kit, all evidence in this case would have been forever lost.

 In May 2001, Virginia adopted a new statute, VA Code Sec.
-19.2-327.1, that permits individuals convicted of a felony to move the Circuit Court that entered the original conviction to order new scientific analysis of previously untested scientific evidence.
-The Innocence Project, in conjunction with the Innocence Project of the National Capital Region at American University, filed under this new statute and won in the fall of 2001, initiating the process of getting the evidence in Anderson's case tested.
+19.2-327.1, that permitted individuals convicted of a felony to ask the Circuit Court that entered the original conviction to order new scientific analysis of previously untested scientific evidence.
+The Innocence Project, in conjunction with the Innocence Project of the National Capital Region at American University, filed a request under this new statute and won in the fall of 2001, initiating the process of getting the evidence in Anderson's case tested.

-Results on December 6, 2001, excluded Anderson as the perpetrator.
+On December 6, 2001, the results excluded Anderson as the perpetrator.
 Because the evidence was heavily degraded, the profile obtained was limited to four STR markers.
 When the profile was run against Virginia's convicted offender DNA database, it matched two inmates.
-Although the identity of these two men has not been officially revealed, it appears that one of the inmates is John Otis Lincoln.
+Although the identity of these two men was not officially revealed, it appeared that one of the inmates was John Otis Lincoln.

 On August 21, 2002, Virginia Gov. Mark Warner granted Anderson a full pardon.
 He had spent fifteen years in prison and four years on parole fighting to prove his innocence.